porte-traîne

 Beyond rank #100,000.
 Source: FrequencyWords open word-frequency list.

-The French entry for porte-traîne is 12 letters long, classified as a noun, and transcribed in the International Phonetic Alphabet as \pɔʁ.tə.tʁɛːn\.
-It sits outside the most-frequent rank tiers, which is often why uncommon words generate more spelling variants per reader.
-The dominant gloss from Wiktionary reads: "Genre d'oiseaux-mouches nectarivores comprenant deux espèces de la sous-famille des trochilinés à long relativement court et incurvé, à plumage iridescent vert émeraude, à très longue queue profond...".
+porte-traîne is uncommon French outside the top frequency list, classed as anoun, transcribed \pɔʁ.tə.tʁɛːn\.
+Rarity is why readers land here mid-draft.
+Gloss: "Genre d'oiseaux-mouches nectarivores comprenant deux espèces de la sous-famille des trochilinés à long relativement court et incurvé, à plumage iridescent vert émeraude, à très longue queue profond...".

-No explicit etymology string is stored for this entry, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
-For readers arriving here from a spelling check, the authoritative guidance is: the correct French form is porte-traîne, spelled P-O-R-T-E---T-R-A-Î-N-E, and any other sequence of those letters, regardless of how natural it feels, is a misspelling in standard orthography.
+Our source data has no etymology on file for this entry, so spelling patterns must be inferred from the word's phoneme-to-grapheme mapping rather than from a documented borrowing chain.
+The correct French form is porte-traîne, spelled P-O-R-T-E---T-R-A-Î-N-E.

 Definition